 The main users are patients outside the metropolitan area, which ensures rural communities have rapid access to our highest level of care and transport to major specialist care in the Melbourne metropolitan region, particularly for severe trauma patients as part of the state trauma system.

-While Ambulance Victoria’s core role is as an emergency pre-hospital medical response provider, the role of non-emergency transport is central to the ongoing effective delivery of ambulance services.
+Whilst Ambulance Victoria’s primary role is as an emergency pre-hospital medical response provider, Patient Transport is integral to the ongoing, effective delivery of services.

 Find Out More

 Adult Retrieval Victoria

 We coordinate and provide inter-hospital transfer of critically ill adult patients across the state through Adult Retrieval Victoria (ARV).

 ARV uses doctors, paramedics and MICA paramedics to move critically ill adult patients between hospitals using road ambulances, planes and helicopters.
 ARV also provides telephone advice on the clinical care of critically ill patients, coordinates access to critical care, coronary and specialist care beds in the hospital system and provides adult and paediatric trauma advice and referral.
 The service was officially created in November 2007.

 The service has a 24-hour phone line (1300 36 86 61), through which clinicians can request advice and/or a retrieval.
 For routine ARV referrals, clinicians can refer to ARV electronically via REACH – https://reach.vic.gov.au